iay/shibboleth-build-docker/README.md

 # shibboleth-build-docker

-A collection of [Docker][] environments for building [Shibboleth][] products based on Shibboleth [`parent-project-v3`](http://git.shibboleth.net/view/?p=java-parent-project-v3.git).
+A collection of [Docker][] environments for building and testing [Shibboleth][] products based on Shibboleth [`parent-project-v3`](http://git.shibboleth.net/view/?p=java-parent-project-v3.git).

 I'm using this in a [Docker for Mac][] setup, but [Docker Toolbox][] would be a close equivalent.
-The idea here is to embed a stable environment for building software within a normal desktop environment, using Docker's container system.
+The idea here is to embed a stable environment for building or testing software within a normal desktop environment, using Docker's container system.
 You could probably use Docker on a Linux system in the same way.